 ScaleOcean provides a technology that merges production and accounting activities, allowing organizations to manage overhead costs more efficiently.
 It improves workflows and resource efficiency by automating spending tracking and giving real-time information.
 This lowers wasteful spending and increases profitability.
 Businesses have greater control over their financial operations by utilizing tools meant to track and manage overhead costs.

 ScaleOcean also provides a free demo, allowing organizations to see the software’s functionality firsthand.
-ScaleOcean is also qualified for the CTC (Cost to Company) grant, which helps enterprises cut implementation costs.
+ScaleOcean is also qualified for the CTC grant up to 70% of funding, which helps enterprises cut implementation costs.
 The following are the primary features of ScaleOcean’s software.

 - Integrated Overhead Cost Tracking, ScaleOcean automates real-time tracking of overhead costs, reducing waste and ensuring accurate expense management.